 Always call them at an appropriate time, not on weekends and holidays.
 However, sending “Hi” “Happy Birthday” and “How are you” on special days can help you maintain a friendly relationship with your customers and clients.

 Social Media Communication

 Your social media profiles create your brand identity.
 So, you should implement a personal approach while interacting with customers on social media.
-Over the last few years, several brands have been adding human touch by mentioning their executive’s name or digital signature on their social media updates.
+Over the last few years, several brands have been adding a human touch by mentioning their executive’s name or digital signature on their social media updates.

 It helps customers know with whom they are interacting and feel secure that someone is there to help them.
 You can even provide your contact details to some of these customers if needed.
 That’s how a brand can create a pool of its loyal customer base.

 In this digital era, customers expect a personalized experience, and therefore, you need the right tool to implement an advanced personalization strategy.

 GReminders is an Automated Appointment Reminder and Messaging Service that can help you send personalized messages and build relationships with customers.